Isn’t the rush of an orgasm ecstatic?

 Plus Harvard says that prostate health is stimulated by exercise.
 What better way to get your blood pumping and your heart rate up than some good old-fashioned tease & denial?

 Female orgasm denial gives time for people with vulvas to build up an orgasm, as it is often difficult for a woman, to climax at the same time as a man.

 Orgasm denial for women makes the clitoris swell up as the arousal heightens, increasing sensitivity to sexual pleasure.
 As in men, building an orgasm and increasing sensitivity can lead to a higher sex drive in women, making it easier to reach climax (and potentially fewer faked orgasms).

 Orgasm denial takes place in BDSM when the submissive is instructed not to orgasm by the dominant partner.
-As orgasm denial doesn’t involve inflicting pain, this can be a popular method of introducing a beginner to the explicit material of BDSM and the exploration of power dynamics.
+As orgasm denial doesn’t involve inflicting pain, this can be a popular (and erotic) method of introducing a beginner to the explicit material of BDSM and the exploration of power dynamics.